apache/doris/docs/en/administrator-guide/colocation-join.md

 Tables in the same CG do not require consistency in the number, scope, and type of partition columns.

-After fixing the number of bucket columns and buckets, the tables in the same CG will have the same Buckets Sequnce.
+After fixing the number of bucket columns and buckets, the tables in the same CG will have the same Buckets Sequence.
 The number of replicas determines the number of replicas of Tablets in each bucket, which BE they are stored on.
-Suppose that Buckets Sequnce is `[0, 1, 2, 3, 4, 5, 6, 7] `, and that BE nodes have `[A, B, C, D] `4.
+Suppose that Buckets Sequence is `[0, 1, 2, 3, 4, 5, 6, 7] `, and that BE nodes have `[A, B, C, D] `4.
 A possible distribution of data is as follows:

 ```
 +---+ +---+ +---+ +---+ +---+ +---+ +---+ +---+